DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ---

-##### What are the advantages of DeFi protocol's?
+##### What are the advantages of DeFi protocols?

-- [x]  DeFi's are resistant to censorship.
+- [x]  DeFi's are resistant to censorship
-- [ ]  DeFi's are simple and no risks involved in it.
+- [ ]  DeFi's are simple and no risks involved in it
-- [x]  DeFi's are transparent hence no hidden fees are involved in DeFi.
+- [x]  DeFi's are transparent hence no hidden fees are involved in DeFi protocols
 - [ ]  None of these

 Hint: NoHint

 Explanation: DeFi's are resistant to censorship and transparent.
 No hidden fees are involved in DeFi's.
-Most of the interest from the borrowers goes to lenders.

 Sub Topics: lending-borrowing-DeFi